alexwlchan/alexwlchan.net/src/_drafts/forgotten-secrets.md

 This give me a simple list I can work through and start to pick off secrets.

 I didn't want to delete every secret that hadn't been accessed recently, because some secrets are rarely accessed for good reason -- for example, if they're part of a disaster recovery process.
-But this list did let me delete several dozen secrets we weren't using, and I had to check a much shorter list then every secret in the account.
+But this list did let me delete several dozen secrets we weren't using, and I had to check a much shorter list than every secret in the account.

 [formatting filters]: https://stedolan.github.io/jq/manual/#Formatstringsandescaping